 The professionalism variables as defined by Hallin and Mancini are different and often specific for different media types.
 At the level of the language communities there is a press council and there are codes of ethics; journalists are organized in specific associations but editorial statutes are rare.
 If they exist, they are often created in the historical process of concentration to safeguard the newsroom identity of ideological branding.
 Today they might still exist in some media, but they have little influence on important issues, on newsroom organization or newsroom autonomy.

 The professional organizations of journalists reflect the typical intertwined situation between language communities in Belgium.
-The VVJ (Vlaamse Vereniging van Journalisten) in Flanders and AJP (Association des Journalistes Professionels) in the French-speaking part of the country are intertwined with the AVBB/AGJPB at the national level.
+The VVJ (Vlaamse Vereniging van Journalisten) in Flanders and AJP (Association des Journalistes Professionels) in the French-speaking part of the country are intertwined with the AVBB/AGJPB (Algemene Vereniging van Beroepsjournalisten van België/ Assiciation Générale des journalistes professionels de Belgique) at the national level.
 The latter organization defends the journalists' rights for matters that are regulated at the national level.
 The VVJ and AJP defend the rights of journalists for those issues that the language communities and institutions regulate.

 Established instruments of media accountability